Documenting the American South Logo

 ZENO PONDER:

 No. There was no Democratic bank.
 There was no Democratic finance.
 There was no way.
-If you wanted a loan in Madison county economically, you went through the Republicans.
+If you wanted a loan in Madison County economically, you went through the Republicans.
 But I was trying to change that.

-BILL FINGER:
+WILLIAM FINGER:

 That's what I'm trying to get at.
 Why politics was so important to you, to people.
 I mean that . . . it was because it was their mortgage.